Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding: Related Work

-\textbf{Synthetic datasets} Structured 3D \cite{zheng2020structured3d} is a synthetic indoors dataset with 3500 scenes providing multiple furniture configurations.
-They also provide warm and cold lighting conditions in the dataset.
-PanoSUNCG \cite{wang2018self} provides 103 scenes with 25K omnidirectional images rendered using environments from SUNCG \cite{song2016ssc}.
-360D which was introduced in {\cite{zioulis2018omnidepth}} provides 360 color images along with corresponding depth rendered from two synthetic (SunCG, SceneNet \cite{McCormac2017}) and two realistic (Matterport 3D, Stanford2D3D) datasets.

-As compared in Table~\ref{table:dataset_comparision}, our OmniHorizon dataset contains both indoors and outdoors scenes with dynamic and static scene lighting as well as static scene participants.
-This bridges a significant gap in existing datasets which predominantly considers indoor environments with static scene components and lack context for outdoor spaces.
+Structured 3D \cite{zheng2020structured3d} is a synthetic indoor dataset featuring 3,500 scenes, each offering various furniture configurations.
+The dataset also incorporates diverse lighting conditions, including warm and cold settings.
+PanoSUNCG \cite{wang2018self} contributes 103 scenes, rendering 25,000 omnidirectional images using environments from SUNCG \cite{song2016ssc}.
+360D, introduced by Zioulis et al.\cite{zioulis2018omnidepth}, includes 360 color images with corresponding depth, rendered from two synthetic datasets (SunCG, SceneNet \cite{McCormac2017}) and two realistic datasets (Matterport 3D, Stanford2D3D).
+As highlighted in Table~\ref{table:dataset_comparision}, our OmniHorizon dataset stands out by encompassing outdoor virtual spaces, complete with dynamic scene lighting and diverse scene participants.
+This addresses a significant gap in existing datasets, which predominantly focus on indoor environments with static scene components and lack contextual information for outdoor spaces.